Skip to Main Content

 How can the right HR tech help businesses with WOTC?

 Unexpected growth, turnover and other factors may spur organizations to hire quickly.
 But that doesn’t mean they should miss out on tax breaks.
-A tax credits service backed by specialized experts and easy-to-use HR tech weaves WOTC into the hiring and onboarding process.
+A tax credits service backed by specialized experts and easy-to-use HR tech weaves WOTC into the preemployment process.

 Some services even conduct the eligibility search at no cost to the organization.
 If no credits are found, the company doesn’t have to pay a penny for the search.